toniclecb/springbootregistration/readme.md

 Now we start mocking some methods, because our test must be unitary.
 In this case we stopped testing RegisterRepository.findAll().
 That means we don't need the test database (the method from repository won't be called).
+Mocking registerService.findAll() we mock the behavior of the Service and it will not even call RegisterRepository.findAll().
+Now we are testing only RegisterController.find(), then basically we are testing the response in a Pageable format.